 As with any DIY project, before you build an outdoor kitchen, ensure your budget has a small contingency.
-You’ll likely need this extra to spend on lighting fittings, furniture and BBQ tools, for example.
+You’ll likely need this extra to spend on lighting fittings, furniture and essential BBQ tools, for example.

 Spend money on the grill and adding services (gas, electric and water).
 You can always upgrade free-standing units to a permanent design. however, it will be costly to have to rip the whole thing down to install electric and water for example.

 If you don’t have the budget for a sink and a fridge, always choose the sink.
 You can fill it with ice to keep drinks cold yet still be able to wash items down.
 In time you can add a fridge as budget allows.

 Furniture and furnishings

 No outdoor kitchen is complete without some furniture, even if it’s just a garden dining set.
-Some will want to incorporate their BBQ space into an entertaining space with loungers and a fire pit.
+Some will want to incorporate their BBQ space into an entertaining space with loungers and one of the best portable fire pits.
 All are fantastic ideas, budget allowing, of course.